kafkaliu/dataframe_to_online_spreadsheet/README.md

-# Export a pandas dataframe to a online spreadsheet
+# Export a pandas dataframe to an online spreadsheet

 The online spreadsheet such as Google Sheets, Feishu Docs, is a good way to share data with others and is a powerful tool for data analysis and visualization.
 This package provides a simple way to export a pandas dataframe to a online spreadsheet.